dosco189/blog/_essays/Competition, Conformity, and Excellence.md

 We learn to compete at an early age because much of life and self-esteem rely on its results.
 Legible rankings of achievement provide clear signals of value, but easily obscure a more important consideration – whether what we’re getting good at is worth doing.

-While competition serves as a proxy for excellence by providing legible rankings, it also distorts the illegible, qualitatively distinct phenomena that produce it.
+While competition serves as a proxy for excellence by providing legible rankings of value, it also distorts the illegible, qualitatively distinct phenomena that produce it.

 **Competition as Legibility**